Our Hospital Review

 The construction of a new hospital is one of the most important tasks faced by the incoming government and has been a subject of public and political interest for some time.
 The complexity of the approach, requirements, timescale for delivery, cost and financing has meant that the project has seen a number of iterations, none of which have achieved the construction milestone of a modern, affordable, value for money, fit for purpose, and efficient hospital for Jersey.

 The case for new hospital facilities has been established and accepted by the public.
 As such, the Chief Minister has outlined the requirement for a review that will allow the Government of Jersey to make properly informed decisions about the future of the project.
 The aim is to provide evidence based recommendations for the future of the project and to consider whether there may be options to deliver a more affordable and appropriate alternative, it will not seek to rerun or critique decision making of the project to date.

-assess the affordability of the current project in light of recent global events that have considerably altered the financial climate and fractured international supply chains
+assessed the affordability of the current project in light of recent global events that have considerably altered the financial climate and fractured international supply chains

-consider the state of the existing hospital and associated heath and care facilities, including an assessment of the measures required to ensure that they remain fit for purpose pending the delivery of new health and care facilities
+considered the state of the existing hospital and associated heath and care facilities, including an assessment of the measures required to ensure that they remain fit for purpose pending the delivery of new health and care facilities

-consider measures currently being undertaken to improve and transform Jersey’s health service during this period
+considered measures currently being undertaken to improve and transform Jersey’s health service during this period

-examine various options from a scope, operational efficiency, cost, programme and local economic impacts perspective, including, but not limited to:
+examined various options from a scope, operational efficiency, cost, programme and local economic impacts perspective, including, but not limited to:

 a scheme at Overdale

 - a scheme on the existing Gloucester Street site, utilising adjacent sites, such as Kensington Place